A velocity-entropy invariance theorem for the Chapman-Jouguet detonation: Reminders, notations, remarks

-The zero-variable representation (\ref{CJ_STATE}) is obtained from a complete set that includes the energy balance and an explicit equation of state, hence the two-variable representation (\ref {CJ_STATE_2_PARAM}) since it does not use these two relations.
-The DSI theorem \hyperref[sec:DSITh]{(Sect.
-III)} supplements (\ref{CJ_STATE_2_PARAM}) with the energy balance, hence the primary consequence that the $y_{\text{CJ}}$'s above \textit{and} $\gamma _{\text{CJ} } $ are explicit one-variable functions of $D_{\text{CJ}}$ \hyperref[subsec:CJsuppl]{(Subsect.
-III-D)},
+obtained by combining (\ref{GAMMA}), the mass balance (\ref{RH_Mass}), the (R) relation (\ref{RM}) and the CJ condition (\ref{CJ}).
+The Hugoniot relation (\ref{HUGO}) rewritten as $(h-h_0)/D^2=(1-(v/v_0)^2)/2$ then gives $h_{\text{CJ}}$.
+A zero-variable representation (\ref{CJ_STATE}) is obtained from a complete set that includes an explicit equation of state and a detailed chemical equilibrium composition, hence the two-variable representation (\ref{CJ_STATE_2_PARAM}) since it does not use these two constraints.
+The theorem complements (\ref{CJ_STATE_2_PARAM}) by using the equation of state implicitly \hyperref[sec:DSITh]{(Sect. \ref{sec:DSITh})}.
+The primary consequence is that the $y_{\text{CJ}}$'s \textit{\textbf{and}} $\gamma_{\text{CJ}}$ have an explicit one-variable representation as exact functions of $D_{\text{CJ}}$,

-Conversely, $D_{\text{CJ}}$ is a function of one CJ variable, for example, $D_{\text{CJ}}\left( \gamma _{\text{CJ}};v_{0},p_{0}\right) $.
-The NASA computer program CEA \cite{GordonMcBride-I} for calculating chemical equilibria in ideal gases is used in \hyperref[subsec:GasX]{subsection IV-A} for investigating the theorem and generating CJ properties for comparison to the theoretical ones ( \ref{CJ_STATE_1_PARAM}).